For consumers For business

 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

-Global fast fashion chain H&M has made some progress on the sustainability front in recent years, but is it doing enough?
-This article is based on the H&M rating published in November 2023 and may not reflect claims the brand has made since then.
+This article is based on the H&M rating published in January 2025 and may not reflect claims the brand has made since then.
 Our ratings analysts are constantly rerating the thousands of brands you can check on our directory.

-Swedish shopping centre staple H&M is one of the world’s largest and most recognisable fast fashion brands, operating in 74 countries.
-H&M has long been the target of widespread concern about the impact of fast fashion on the environment and the workers who make our clothes.
+H&M, the Swedish-headquartered shopping centre staple, is one of the world’s largest and most recognisable fast fashion brands, operating 78 markets globally.
+And it has long been the target of widespread concern about the impact of its fast fashion business model, the workers in its supply chain, and greenwashing practices.
+But it has been working to clean up its act in the last few years.

 So, just how sustainable and ethical is H&M?
-Spoiler alert: “Not Good Enough.”
-Based on our latest rating review, the brand has fallen even further from our middling “It’s a Start” to our second-lowest rating.
+Based on our latest rating review, H&M gets our middling “It’s a Start” rating.

 Environmental impact